Mary Crow

 Crow has published her work widely in magazines and journals, including American Poetry Review, Hotel Amerika, Cimarron Review, FIELD, Michigan Quarterly Review, Prairie Schooner, Smartish Pace, and Ploughshares.
 Garrison Keillor read her poem, "Saturday Matinee," on the NPR program The Writer's Almanac.

-Raised in Loudonville, Ohio, and educated at the College of Wooster, Indiana University, and the Iowa Writers Workshop, she is now Emeritus Professor of English at Colorado State University.
+Raised in Loudonville, Ohio, and educated at the College of Wooster, Indiana University Bloomington, and the Iowa Writers Workshop, she is now Emeritus Professor of English at Colorado State University.